Gravydigger/blog/src/content/post/arch-install/index.md

 ## Wrapping up

 Hopefully this guide has assisted you in running Arch Linux for the first time, although this set up is a bit more complicated than it needs to be.
-I'd also highly recommend exploring other packages, desktop environment's, etc. to make your system yours.
+I'd also highly recommend exploring other packages, desktop environments, etc. to make your system yours.
 I'd also recommend looking at the [Arch Wiki's General Recommendations](https://wiki.archlinux.org/title/General_recommendations) for anything I didn't cover.
 Best of luck!